Using oxygen at home

 - Use a water-based lubricant (such as K-Y jelly) to add moisture to them.

-- Do not use Vaseline, petroleum jelly, or other oil-based products.
+- Do not use petroleum jelly (Vaseline) or any oil-based products.

 Place some gauze under the oxygen tubing behind your ear.
 This will help keep the skin from getting sore.